 Is the Arvika RV bike rack the best RV bike carrier?
 We love camping & bicycling and this 7000 series rack works great.
 Check out our Arvika bike rack review.

 We have had our Arvika 7000 series bike rack for about ten years.
 I wrote a review shortly after we purchased it.
 It seemed like it was time for an update.
-Here is our review of the Arvika bike rack, significantly updated in 2020 and now featuring a YouTube video of our review.
+Here is our review of the Arvika bike rack, significantly updated in 2020.

 Why Bring Bicycles Camping